Zediwan/PyEvoSim/README.md

 ### Simulation

 To run the simulation you need to run the [main.py](code/simulation/main.py) file.
+When an organism dies in the simulation it is logged to a database with all the relevant information.

+Note: the database can be inspected without running the simulation as it uses a database from an older run.

 #### World generation